ymzuiku/option/README.md

 ## License

-`nilsafe` is released under the MIT License.
-See [LICENSE](https://github.com/ymzuiku/nilsafe/blob/main/LICENSE) for more information.
+`option` is released under the MIT License.
+See [LICENSE](https://github.com/ymzuiku/option/blob/main/LICENSE) for more information.